Rock Bass vs Bluegill – What’s the Difference? Panfish

 Magnesium

 Both sunfish provide about 34 mg of magnesium per four ounces.
 It calms and relaxes the whole body including blood vessels.
-Magnesium has been shown to help improve sleep related problems like insomnia ((National Institutes of Health: Magnesium)).
+Magnesium has been shown to help improve sleep related problems like insomnia 10.

 Magnesium helps keep blood pressure levels balanced and stable.
-A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure8.
+A recent study researched 22 studies and concluded magnesium supplementation decreased diastolic and systolic blood pressure 11.

 The magnesium in rock bass and bluegill helps control muscle and nerve function, blood sugar and blood pressure.